 There are 3 ways to pay, and it doesn’t include cryptos.
 Bummer!
-Either use credit card, PayPal or AliPay.
+Either use a credit card, PayPal, or AliPay.
 Suit yourself.

-Downloading took only a few seconds thanks to super small file size: only 5.25 MB!
-Once downloaded, Virustotal web tool helped us to perform a malware check.
+Downloading took only a few seconds thanks to the super small file size: only 5.25 MB!
+Once downloaded, the Virustotal web tool helped us to perform a malware check.
 And it’s looking good:

 VyprVPN has got it right.
 Large connection button, simple navigation, and logical structure.
 Servers are categorized and easy to find.
 While using it for 5 days, I didn’t reckon any connection or software bugs whatsoever.
 The only complaint would be the tiny settings button under exit.
 A bit difficult to hit this one on a small screen.

 VyprVPN manages 700+ independent servers in 63+ countries.
 According to their website, users have total access to 200 000 IP addresses.
 It’s not bad considering the market average, which is around ~40 countries.

 If you are a frequent traveler like me, you want to make sure VPN has your back everywhere you go.

 China has an unusual approach to the Internet.
 Apparently, they don’t enjoy Western cowboy movies as much as I do.

 China has blocked a large number of websites like Google, Youtube, Wikipedia, and not only.
 Even most of the VPNs blocked.
 Thankfully some VPNs still work and we were eager to find out if Vypr is one of them.